shagar619/NodeJS---ExpressJS/README.md

+## 🔹What is Bcrypt used for?
+Bcrypt is a popular library for password hashing in Node.js.
+It is designed to securely store passwords by converting them into a fixed-length string of characters, called a hash.
+Bcrypt uses a complex algorithm that makes it difficult to reverse engineer the original password from the hash.
+This ensures that even if a password is compromised, it cannot be easily retrieved.

+**How It Works:**

+1. Salt Generation
+   - A salt is a random string unique to each password.

+2. Hashing
+   - The password + salt are hashed multiple times using a computationally expensive algorithm.

+3. Verification
+   - When logging in, bcrypt hashes the provided password with the same salt and compares the result to the stored hash.

 #### ❓ What is the purpose of the `app.listen` method in ExpressJS?

 The `app.listen` method is used to bind and listen for connections on a specified port.